entropylan/factorio-lan-website/content/terms.md

 Certain tickets may require you to present valid identification in order to gain entry.
 Where this is the case, it will be stated during the ticket buying process and on the ticket itself.

 If wristbands are provided; wristbands removed from, tampered with, lost or missing will be rendered invalid and will not be replaced.
 Those without valid wristbands will be removed from the site or asked to purchase a new ticket.
-All wristbands issued by the organiser remain the property of Factory Game Lan Party until the final day of the event.
+All wristbands issued by the organiser remain the property of FLAN Party until the final day of the event.

 Any customers who arrive outside advertised check- in times may be required to wait before being allowed entry.
 Such wait times will vary, especially during busy periods.